pmndrs/uikit/docs/getting-started/components-and-properties.md

 ## Ref

 Each component exposes the `ComponentInternals` when using a `ref`.
-The component internals allow access to
+The component internals provide you with access to

 | Property         | Explanation                                                                      |
 | ---------------- | -------------------------------------------------------------------------------- |